OurTechCommunity/catchup/CONTRIBUTING.md

 -   Fork this repo.
 (Top right corner.)
 -   Clone the forked repo using the [`git clone`](https://harshkapadia2.github.io/git_basics/#_git_clone) command.
 -   `cd` into the cloned repo directory.
--   Run `npm install` to install all dependencies.
+-   Run `npm install` in the root directory of the project to install all dependencies.
--   Use the command `npm run test` to start a hot reload server and the web app should be accessible on `localhost:<port>`.
+-   Run `npm run test` in the root directory of the project to build [the summary site](https://catchup.ourtech.community/summary) and start a hot reload server.
+The web app should be accessible on `localhost:<port>`.
+(The port will appear in the server console.)
+-   The summary site uses a Static Site Generator called [Asciidoctor](https://asciidoctor.org).
+    -   Run `sh summary/build.sh` in the root directory of the project to build [the summary site](https://catchup.ourtech.community/summary).
+    -   The site should be accessible at `localhost:<port>/summary` after running `npm run test` in the root directory of the project.
 (The port will appear in the server console.)
 -   Make contribution(s)

     -   Write meaningful commit messages and include the number (`#`) of the issue being resolved (if any) at the end of the commit message.